Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Splish splash time

-For families looking for fun things to do in Vista together, look no further than the Wave Waterpark.
-Enjoy a day on the lazy river plus all the park features including water slides, tubbing, and all your favorite amusement park snacks.
+For families looking for fun things to do together in Vista, look no further than the Wave Waterpark.
+Enjoy a day on the lazy river plus all the park features, including water slides, tubbing, and all your favorite amusement park snacks.

 👉 Love Amusement Parks?
 Drive 30 minutes and spend a day at Legoland California, one of the coolest things to do in Carlsbad.